realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Update

-This leads to the firmware update page.
+This leads to the firmware and audio update page.

 In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".

 You can also install the TCD's audio data on this page; download the current sound-pack, extract it and select the resulting TCDA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

+Note that either a firmware or audio data can be uploaded at once, not both at the same time.

 ##### &#9654; Erase WiFi Config